sagarpaudell/odyssey/README.md

 ```

 ## Message overview page:
 Send get request to **http://travellum.herokuapp.com/chat-api/**.
-You will
+You will get
 something like the following as the response:
 ```
 [